-Overall, 47.7% of trials were prospectively registered, and 42.2% were regarded as retrospectively registered.
+Overall, 47.7% of trials were prospectively registered and 42.2% were regarded as retrospectively registered.
 A total of 10.2% of trials were not registered.
 Excluding trials that started before mandatory registration was introduced in 2005, 51.5% were prospectively registered, 39.0% were retrospectively registered and 9.5% were not registered.
-Examining publications by journal, the Lancet Respiratory Medicine had the highest percentage of prospectively registered trials (68.5%) and Respirology the lowest (32.4%) across the 8-year study period (Figure 1B).
-Commercially funded studies were more likely to be prospectively registered than academically funded studies (p=0.003, figure 1C).
-The proportion of retrospectively and non-registered studies decreased progressively from 2010 to 2018 from a mean of 72.4% in 2010 to 35.6% of trials in 2018 (figure 1D).
-Non-registered studies accounted for 24.6% of published studies in 2010 but were virtually eliminated by 2018 (0.4% of published studies, figure 1E).
-In Figure 1F, we show the publication factors associated with nonprospective trial publication.
-There was a significant effect of region (p=0.004), and date of publication (p=0.008) with failure to prospectively register trials being most common in Spain (OR 6.5 95% CI 2.65-15.8), followed by South America, Italy and China.
-Australia and New Zealand had the lowest odds of retrospective registration (OR 0.52 95% CI 0.27-1.01).
-Single-centre studies were more likely to be retrospectively or non-registered (OR 2.14 95% CI 1.48-3.10).
-Trials in cystic fibrosis (71.1%), Pulmonary vascular disease (70.4%), interstitial lung disease (61.5%) and asthma (59.1%) were most likely to be prospectively registered.
-Studies in Sleep medicine (35.7% and cancer (47.6%) were least likely to be registered prospectively.
+Examining publications by journal, The Lancet Respiratory Medicine had the highest percentage of prospectively registered trials (68.5%) and Respirology the lowest (32.4%) across the 8-year study period (figure 1b).
+Commercially funded studies were more likely to be prospectively registered than academically funded studies (p=0.003) (figure 1d).
+The proportion of retrospectively registered and unregistered studies decreased progressively from 2010 to 2018 from a mean of 72.4% in 2010 to 35.6% of trials in 2018 (figure 1c).
+Unregistered studies accounted for 24.6% of published studies in 2010 but were virtually eliminated by 2018 (0.4% of published studies) (figure 1e).
+In figure 1f, we show the publication factors associated with non-prospective trial publication.
+There was a significant effect of region (p=0.004) and date of publication (p=0.008), with failure to prospectively register trials being most common in Spain (OR 6.5, 95% CI 2.65-15.8), followed by South America, Italy and China.
+Australia and New Zealand had the lowest odds of retrospective registration (OR 0.52, 95% CI 0.27-1.01).
+Single-centre studies were more likely to be retrospectively registered or not registered (OR 2.14, 95% CI 1.48-3.10).
+Trials in cystic fibrosis (71.1%), pulmonary vascular disease (70.4%), interstitial lung disease (61.5%) and asthma (59.1%) were most likely to be prospectively registered.
+Studies in sleep medicine (35.7% and cancer (47.6%) were least likely to be registered prospectively.

-Retrospective trial registration was frequently just within 1 month of study start (29% of trials) but a total of 38.6% of all trials were registered >12 months after the first participant was enrolled (Figure 1G).
-These trials at higher risk of bias, which are registered more than 1 year after study start date, also decreased rapidly in numbers over time (figure 1H).
+Retrospective trial registration was frequently just within 1 month of study start (29% of trials) but a total of 38.6% of all trials were registered >12 months after the first participant was enrolled (figure 1g).
+These trials at higher risk of bias, which are registered more than 1 year after study start date, also decreased rapidly in numbers over time (figure 1h).

 To evaluate the potential for registration status to bias the literature, we examined whether registration status impacted the likelihood of a positive result.
-Compared to prospectively registered studies, unregistered studies were 80% more likely to have a positive result (OR 1.80 95% CI 1.10-2.95, p=0.02).
-Retrospectively registered studies were 33% more likely to be positive (OR 1.33 95% CI 1.01-1.77, p=0.04).
+Compared to prospectively registered studies, unregistered studies were 80% more likely to have a positive result (OR 1.80, 95% CI 1.10-2.95; p=0.02).
+Retrospectively registered studies were 33% more likely to be positive (OR 1.33, 95% CI 1.01-1.77; p=0.04).